UltraCart/rest_api_v2_sdk_csharp/docs/OrderApi.md

 <a name="generatepackingslipspecificdc"></a>
 # **GeneratePackingSlipSpecificDC**
-> OrdersResponse GeneratePackingSlipSpecificDC (string distributionCenterCode, string orderId)
+> OrderPackingSlipResponse GeneratePackingSlipSpecificDC (string distributionCenterCode, string orderId)

 Generate a packing slip for this order for the given distribution center.